Zettlr/zettlr-docs/docs/en/file-manager/workspaces-root-files.md

 Zettlr remembers these files, as sometimes you may need to open individual Markdown files in, say, code projects.
 While most work in Zettlr should be done within workspaces, we recognize that this is not always possible.

 This means that, if you no longer wish to see a file in your file manager, you need to explicitly close it, which you can do from the context menu.
-This will remove the file from Zettlr’s file manager without deleting them from your computer.
+This will remove the file from Zettlr’s file manager without deleting it from your computer.

 ## Workspaces